Tell you folks, things are really popping out there today.

 It happens so slowly, you don't know it's happening.

-It's like the poor idiot frog you put on a in a pan of cold water, turn on the heat, it warms up gradually before the frog can figure out what happens, it's boiled.
+It's like the poor idiot frog you put in a pan of cold water, turn on the heat, it warms up gradually before the frog can figure out what happens, it's boiled.

-As opposed to just throwing the frog into boiling water and saying, whoa, it'd pop right out.
+As opposed to just throwing the frog into boiling water, so whoa, it'd pop right out.

-But when you when you uh when you boil the water slowly, when you percolate these societal changes slowly, and always under the guise of compassion and caring and sympathy.
+But when you boil the water slowly, when you percolate these societal changes slowly, and always under the guise of compassion and caring and sympathy.

 Only examine us on the basis of our good intentions.